josdem/hugo/content/techtalk/java/executors.md

 I have been sleeping: 3 seconds
 ```

-A common way to avoid boilerplate is simply execute some asynchronous methods: `runAsync`, `supplyAsync` and `applyAsync`:
+A common way to avoid boilerplate is simply execute some asynchronous methods with `runAsync`, `supplyAsync` and `applyAsync`:

 ```java
 import java.util.concurrent.TimeUnit;